jbubar/Personal-Site/README.md

 # Personal-Site
  Portfolio site!
-This is the place where I have all of my work and interests on display.
+My best attempt at putting 27 years of living on disply.